jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 ### Worker Routing

-This Cloudflare Worker acts as a proxy for customer-specific Durable Objects.
-It parses the URL to extract a customerId and forwards the request to that customer’s Durable Object instance.
+Finally, the Cloudflare Worker routes each request to the correct customer-specific Durable Object.
+It parses the customerId from the URL and forwards the request

 ```typescript
 // worker.ts